Geometric decomposition of entropy production in out-of-equilibrium systems

-with $\lambda = 2\pi/L$ and then minimizing the resulting quadratic polynomial in the coefficients $a_k,b_k$.
-For the housekeeping entropy production, we use \eqref{housekeeping-variational}, similarly parameterizing the function $Z(x)$.
-We stress that determining $\sigma_t^\text{ex}$ and $\sigma_t^\text{hk}$ in this manner requires only the time-dependent probability density and the value of the bias $F_0$ (for $\sigma_t^\text{hk}$).
+with $\lambda = 2\pi/L$ and evaluate \eqref{variational-excess-2} and \eqref{variational-housekeeping-2}.
+Then, we numerically optimize resulting expressions with respect to the parameters $a_k$ and $b_k$ using Mathematica's \texttt{NMaximize} and \texttt{NMinimize} routines.
+We stress that determining $\sigma_t^\text{ex}$ and $\sigma_t^\text{hk}$ in this manner requires only the trajectories and the value of the bias $F_0$.
 As a concrete example, we choose the space-time periodic potential

 which corresponds to a sine-shaped potential with a time-dependent component of amplitude $A$ and period $\tau = 2\pi/\omega$.
 The resulting excess and housekeeping entropy rates averaged over one period are shown as a function of the driving period $\tau$ in Fig.~\ref{fig_entropy}a).
-First, we note that the sum $\sigma_t^\text{ex} + \sigma_t^\text{hk}$ reproduces the entropy production rate, calculated according to the stochastic thermodynamics result $\sigma_t = \av{F_t \circ \dot{x}}/T$ \cite{Sek10,Sei12}.
+First, we note that the sum $\sigma_t^\text{ex} + \sigma_t^\text{hk}$ precisely reproduces the entropy production rate, calculated according to the stochastic thermodynamics result $\sigma_t = \av{F_t \circ \dot{x}}/T$ \cite{Sek10,Sei12}.
 As expected, the entropy is dominated by the excess contribution for fast driving, while for slow driving, the housekeeping part from the constant bias is dominant.
 For the present example, the housekeeping entropy rate is almost independent of the driving speed, reflecting that, to a good approximation, the time-dependent probability density depends on $\tau$ only via a rescaling of time.
 However, unlike in a steady state, the housekeeping entropy production rate strongly depends on time, as can be seen from Fig.~\ref{fig_entropy}b): The main contribution to the entropy production stems from times $t \approx \tau/2$, where the total depth of the potential is minimal.

-\textit{Discussion.} As mentioned before, the decomposition of Maes and Neto{\v{c}}n{\`y} \cite{Mae14} is not the only one possible.
-Another decomposition, due to Hatano and Sasa \cite{Hat01}, shares its properties that the excess and housekeeping entropy are non-negative and vanish only in the steady state and for a potential force, respectively.
-However, the two decompositions are in general distinct; in particular, the Hatano-Sasa excess entropy production cannot be expressed solely in terms of the probability density and is not simply related to Wasserstein distance.
-The question of what, if any, relation exists between the two decompositons is still open.